vanillaloki9306/Jetson-Orin-Knee-Classification-Project/README.md

 # Jetson-Orin-Knee-Classification-Project
 Learning AI training with knee classification utilizing x-ray images.
+(August 2025)

 The goal of the project is to demonstrate AI capabilities in differentiating between medical x-ray images.
 This challenges the AI because x-ray scans are hard to identify, and conditions that are similar are hard to spot.